 It was decided before we even ordered our mains that dessert was definitely going to be on the menu.
 One look at their display case and I was convinced.
 No looking back, that mud cake was mine.
 To balance the sweet finish I decided to choose something more healthy from the menu.
 Thought I was really tempted to order everything, since it all looked so good.
 There were lunch specials as well and the rissotto was tempting, but I was going to have cake and so I would have to compromise.

 Recently I’ve put myself on a strict budgeting plan to help me get more out of what I currently make, so I’ve been reducing how often I eat out or at least planning these outings more carefully.
-[Hence the lack of posts in the last few months.
-This is a back post by the way].
 But until I’ve tried them all and have tired myself of the idea of eating out then my food blogging quest is not done yet.

 I ordered the Shae Fen Noodles $14.50 (above) because anything with a lot of vegetables always attracts my attention and my friend was the same, so she ended up with Vermicelli 13.5 (below).
 Although both dishes are different, they had very similar elements.
 When the food arrived, I questioned the serving size they gave up, but all that disappeared once I started to eat it.
 My stomach alas is not as big as I thought and by the end of it, I was getting quite full.

 Despite how satisfyingly full we were from the meal, dessert was another story.
 Now this all goes against my ‘diet’ and healthy eating quest, but for the greater food blogging good I will eat dessert.